 With iOS 15, Apple is giving a complete redesign to the Safari app on iPhones with most changes coming as a means to improve privacy and one-handed usage.
 The new additions include a new Start Page, a new Floating Bar at the bottom, Tab Groups, a new Tab Switcher view, web extensions, and more.
-However, some users are facing issues with the Safari app on iOS 15 as you might have come to expect with any beta software.
+However, some users are facing issues with the Safari app on iOS 15 as you might have come to expect with any new release.

 In this post, we’ll help you understand what these Safari issues are and how you can fix them on your iPhone.